Drug and alcohol addiction relapse triggers run gamut

 Making the decision to turn your life around and take the first step to enter rehab is a brave, monumental decision.
 Addiction is a complex disease that grips people in a multitude of ways, so any efforts in the direction of recovery should be celebrated.

-Addiction recovery is a series of small victories.
+Drug and alcohol addiction recovery is a series of small victories.
 Each one shows you have learned something new about yourself and accomplished another goal.
 As you move along your journey, you face your fears one at a time and build strength.

 The further you progress in your journey toward overcoming addiction, the more you may fear a relapse.
 After all of your hard work, there is more at stake if you happen to relapse.
 There is some data to indicate that there are signs along the way that might predict a relapse.
 Knowing these signs for yourself or for a loved one struggling to overcome addiction can help reduce your chances of relapse.
 When you recognize the triggers of relapse, you can avoid them or have a strategy in place to overcome them in a positive way.